Barbera vs Barbaresco: What's the Difference?

 Start Your Piedmont Journey

-Start with our curated taster packs to discover both styles and taste the diversity of one of Italy's most revered wine regions.
+Explore both styles across our Italian wine collection and taste the diversity of one of Italy's most revered regions.
 Whether it's a Tuesday night or a special occasion, Piedmont has you covered.

-For those ready to dive deeper, our Fontanabianco mixed 6 Piedmont collection offers a comprehensive exploration of the region's wines, including both Barbera and Barbaresco expressions.
+For those ready to dive deeper, our Fontanabianco mixed Piedmont case offers a broad exploration of the region's wines, including both Barbera and Barbaresco.

 Want personalised Italian wine recommendations?
-Call Laura directly for expert advice on building your Piedmont collection.
+Call Laura on 021 591 500 for advice on building your Piedmont collection.